-Rinkel Pumpkin Farm is open again this year in Glen Carbon with their adorable pumpkin patch.
+Rinkel Pumpkin Farm is an adorable pumpkin patch in Glen Carbon.
 If you are looking for something a little smaller where you can more easily keep an eye on your kids, this is a great place.
 They offer a corn maze, hay bale maze, farm animals to feed, giant slide, duck races, basketballs games, tractor playground, fun photo ops, and more.

 Looking for a less busy family owned pumpkin patch and local produce?
 Check out Scharf Farm in Millstadt.
 During October, they offer a pumpkin patch, cornstalks, straw bales, and mums for all your fall decor needs.
 Kids will enjoy the chickens roaming around the scenic farm.

 Hours are Mon – Sat 9-6 and Sun 10-5.
 Admission is free.